Environmental Management

 ENVM4101Professional Internship in Forestry and Environmental Management (Cross-Listed: FOR 4101)3 ch (3C) (LE) (W) (EL)

 Under the supervision and mentorship of a senior manager with an industrial, government, environmental non-governmental organization (ENGO) or community agency, students will observe supervision, supervise others, get feedback, critically reflect on their experience by combining academic and experiential supervision knowledge, and present it in a written report and oral presentation.
 In addition to supervision, students will enhance their formal and informal critical thinking and communication abilities.
-Enrolment is limited and students need to contact the Faculty's Student Services Co-ordinator before registering.
-Students cannot receive credit for both ENR 4101 and FOR 4101.
+Students cannot receive credit for both ENVM 4101 and FOR 4101

-Students will gain knowledge in techniques used commonly in fisheries and aquatic science, getting practical experience in various sampling and analysis techniques, including: water quality assessment, macroinvertebrate collections, fish collections (e.g., seining, trapping, electrofishing), and laboratory methods for sample preparation and analysis.
-All field collections will be followed by appropriate data evaluation learning database management techniques, descriptive and analytical statistics, and summary report writing.
+Gain knowledge in techniques used commonly in aquatic science, getting practical experience in various sampling and analysis techniques, including: stream habitat characterization, water quality and quantity assessment, macroinvertebrate collections, and laboratory methods for sample preparation and analysis.
+Field collections will be followed by appropriate data evaluation learning database management techniques, descriptive statistics, and summary report writing.

 ENVM4991Honours Project6 ch (W) (EL)